gftruj/aframe-hand-tracking-controls-extras/README.md

 To provide a simplified API to get the [joints](https://immersive-web.github.io/webxr-hand-input/#skeleton-joints-section) data
     - Position, Quaternion, Direction, "Normal" (inside - palm), radius, validity

-## Work in progress warning

-As of today:
-- overrides the default pinch detection.
-- The quaternions and directions need a solid look.
-Gets buggy when oriented towards positive z ?

 ## How to use it